 It is advisable you also contact the Ethiopian Embassy in case there are other details concerning required documents.

 Following the Covid-19 outbreak, Ethiopia has taken safety precautions towards immigrants by introducing new requirements to be met before gaining access into the country.

-Immigrants must possess proof of negative covid-19 test result not exceeding five days before arrival at Ethiopia.
+Immigrants must possess proof of negative covid-19 test results not exceeding five days before arrival in Ethiopia.
 Kids below ten years and people with a diplomatic passport in their possession are exempt from this rule.

 For people on transit during this pandemic, transit time is limited to 72hrs, and they don’t have mandatory quarantine checkups run on them.